 At Envision 3D Printing, we believe in educating our customers, so we created this FDM process facts page to help our customers understand the technology.
 We believe that if our customers better understand the FDM process and products, they will know what to expect, and we will better meet their expectations.
-If you have any questions, please feel free to email us at firstname.lastname@example.org and we will do our best to answer them.
+If you have any questions, please feel free to email us at firstname.lastname@example.org, and we will do our best to answer them.

 The FDM principle used for rapid prototyping services is fairly simple: extrude thermoplastic filament through an extrusion tip onto a build sheet, layer by layer, tracing the shape of each layer first, and then filling in the geometry.
-Depending upon part geometry, there might also be support material that needs to be extruded onto the build sheet to support features that would otherwise be extruded into air.
+Depending upon part geometry, there might also be support material that must extruded onto the build sheet to support features that would otherwise be extruded into air.
 After a part is printed, any support material is dissolved in a specially designed wash tank.
 This dissolvable support structure allows us to print assemblies with moving parts.

 FDM parts can be built solid, sparse fill, or double-dense sparse fill and the wall thickness can be varied.
 A solid build is just like it sounds: the machine traces the outline of the geometry and then fills the interior before proceeding to the next layer.
 Sparse fill traces the outline of the geometry with two contours and then completes the interior with unidirectional diagonal lines, alternating direction on each layer to create a crosshatch weave pattern.
 Double-dense sparse fill traces the outline of the geometry with two contours and then completes the interior with bidirectional diagonal lines on the same layer.
 With double-dense sparse fill, the part is stronger since there are no gaps between the diagonal lines as with sparse fill.
 Finally, the wall thickness can be varied by adjusting the width and number of contours.
 By varying the wall thickness, areas around features that will be post-processed (for example, drilled or tapped) can be reinforced.